We all want to connect with ourselves and others. The “desire to feel like we belong” is a fundamental aspect of the human experience.

 Beyond your FB business page and “verified Pinterest page,” having a few other places to directly interact with your students and clients will (literally) pay off in the future.

-Online Communities will help you:
+An Online Yoga Community will help you:

 - Reach more students/clients